Describe in general terms what occurs during a polymerization reaction.

 Explain what is meant by absorbency.

 Many of the modern products we take for granted are polymers.
-These include formica (counter tops), nylon, polyester, rayon, polystyrene (Styrofoam), polyurethane and Teflon (e.g. non-stick frying pans).
 Although many people think of plastics when they hear the word polymer, polymers can be synthetic or natural products.
-For example, proteins are natural polymers made from molecules of amino acids.
+Synthetic polymers include formica (e.g. counter tops), nylon, polyester, rayon, polystyrene (Styrofoam), polyurethane and Teflon (e.g. non-stick frying pans).
+Natural polymers include proteins, like silk, made from molecules of amino acids.